ThomasMertes/seed7/src/read_me.txt

   TIME_T_SIZE: Size of time_t in bits.

-  USE_WINSOCK: Use thw winsocket functions instead of the
+  USE_WINSOCK: Use the winsocket functions instead of the
                normal Unix socket functions.

   PATH_DELIMITER: This is the path delimiter character used by